 Many older homes are especially prone to clogged basement floor drains because of outdated drainage systems and aging drainage pipes.
 Fortunately, understanding the possible causes, knowing the first steps to take, and following a few simple steps for maintenance can prevent costly repairs later.
+Sometimes yard drainage directly impacts how water enters your basement.
+Learn more about the difference between french drains and channel drains to see which system fits your property best.

 How a Basement Drain System Works